-If you struggle with making breakfast a bit more interesting than the usual scrambled egg variety, here’s a recipe I found that I modified so it would be 17 Day Diet friendly.
+If you struggle with making breakfast a bit more interesting than the usual scrambled egg variety, this Skillet Garden Eggs dish is a recipe I found that I modified so it would be 17 Day Diet friendly.

 This would also work for lunch or dinner – you really can have eggs any time of the day!